How To Choose The Best Music For Dogs & Cats

-I think it’s fair to say that we can recognise when our dog or cat is listening to music, but how do we know if they are actually enjoying this music and how do we decide what the best music for dogs and cats is?
+It’s not unusual to recognise when our dog or cat is listening to music, but how do we know if they are actually enjoying this music and how do we decide what the best music for dogs and cats is?

-We explored what really is at play here (yes pun intended!) so you can provide the right music for your cat and dog.
+We explored what really is at play here (yes pun intended!) so you can provide the best music for your dog and cat.